StarRocks/starrocks/docs/reference/System_variable.md

 * count_distinct_column_buckets (2.5 and later)

   The number of buckets for the COUNT DISTINCT column in a group-by-count-distinct query.
-This variable takes effect only when `enable_distinct_column_bucketization` is enabled.
+This variable takes effect only when `enable_distinct_column_bucketization` is set to `true`.
 Default value: 1024.

 * default_rowset_type (global)